AnnaVerbe/Flies-tune-the-activity-of-their-multifunctional-gyroscope/README.md

 Run the python script 'Script_Fig1to4.py'

 ```
-Data are located in the file 'Fig1to4' in pickle format.
+Data files are located in the file 'Fig1to4' in pickle format.
 ```

 ## Fig 5: